 • Financial safeguards or insurance policies to activate.

-It’s not enough to just have these plans on paper — supply chain teams need to regularly review and update them as conditions change.
+It’s not enough to just have these plans on paper—supply chain teams need to regularly review and update them as conditions change.
 It’s also important to run through real-world simulations that stress-test their effectiveness.
 This helps identify any gaps or weak spots in the plans while building the “muscle memory” needed to quickly and confidently spring into action when disruption strikes.
-And be sure to collaborate with other departments, like sales, finance and customer service, to ensure contingency plans are aligned.
+And be sure to collaborate with other departments, like sales, finance, and customer service, to keep contingency plans aligned.
 A seamless, coordinated response is only possible when everyone is working from the same playbook.

 7. Seek Insurance and Financial Safeguards